Philosophy with Psychology (BA)

-In this module, you will investigate cognitive processes that underlie language, decision making and problem solving, in the context of investigating the evolution, biological mechanisms, and cognitive processes of language and communication.
-You will master key findings and methods in psycholinguistics and cognitive science, and be able to critically evaluate theories of language and cognition.
+In this module, you'll investigate cognitive processes that underlie language, decision making and problem solving, in the context of investigating the evolution, biological mechanisms, and cognitive processes of language and communication.
+You'll master key findings and methods in psycholinguistics and cognitive science, and be able to critically evaluate theories of language and cognition.

 History of Modern Philosophy

 You will discover the metaphysical and epistemological ideas of great Empiricist philosophers Locke, Berkeley and Hume on substance, qualities, ideas, causation and perception.
 You will then explore Kant's ideas, including metaphysics, space, self-awareness, causation, scepticism and freedom.
 You will develop skills in critical engagement, articulating your own views of the relative strengths and weaknesses of these arguments and interpreting key philosophical ideas.